-Portage Regional Economic Development (PRED) is a non-profit economic development organization working with the City and RM of Portage to foster economic growth through the diversification of small to medium sized enterprises and community capacity building.
+Portage Regional Economic Development (PRED) is a non-profit economic development organization working with the City and RM of Portage to foster economic growth through the diversification of small to medium sized enterprises.

 In 2012, following the cancellation of provincial funding to Central Plains Inc (CPI), the Councils of the RM and the City of Portage la Prairie agreed to keep the organization alive by appointing City and RM Councillors to the Board of Directors and refocusing the mandate on economic development activities meeting the needs of both municipalities.
 The organization was renamed Portage Regional Economic Development (PRED).